maplibre/maplibre-navigation-ios/CONTRIBUTING.md

 ## Building the SDK

-To build this SDK, you need Xcode 15 and [Carthage](https://github.com/Carthage/Carthage/):
+To build this SDK, you need Xcode 15.
+Simply open Package.swift, it will open in Xcode and download all required dependencies.

-1. Run `carthage bootstrap --platform iOS --cache-builds`.
-1. Once the Carthage build finishes, open `MapboxNavigation.xcodeproj` in Xcode and build the MapboxNavigation scheme.

-See [the README](./README.md#running-the-example-project) for instructions on building and running the included Swift and Objective-C example projects.

 ## Enable automatic code formatting